Steps toward a successful application

 If you like to participate to Google Summer of Code with MuseScore, these are the steps you need to follow to apply:

 Help us get to know you.

 If you aren't communicating with us before the application is due, your application will not be accepted.

 - Hang out in our Discord Server.
 Ask questions, show us that you are motivated and well-prepared.
 There will be more applicants than we can effectively mentor, so do ask for feedback on your application to increase the strength of your proposal!

 It's critical that you find a project that excites you.
 You'll be spending most of the summer working on it (we expect you to treat the SoC as a full-time job).

 Don't just tell us how interested you are, show us that you're willing and able to contribute to MuseScore.
 You can do that by fixing a bug or submitting a pull request well before the deadline, in addition to regularly interacting with MuseScore developers and users on the forum and Discord Server.
 Our experience shows us that successful GSoC students demonstrate their interest early and often.

 Prepare your proposal with us.

 By working with us to prepare your proposal, you'll be getting to know us and showing us how you approach problems.
-The best place for this is the Telegram chat.
+The best place for this is in the Discord Server.